 We are interested in learning from all our funded projects about the difference they make.
 We ask you to measure and evaluate your project and report back to us every year.
+You will need to complete a report for every year of funding you receive - this is part of the contractual agreement you enter in to us when accepting a grant

-In your report we'd like you to tell us about:
+In your report we ask you to tell us about: